Sarah Williams (Labyrinth): Novelisation

 Smith's novelisation of Labyrinth expands on Sarah's relationship with her absent mother, stage-actress Linda Williams, who had left Sarah and her father some years previously.
-In the film, various photos of Linda and her co-star love interest (actually Connelly's mother photographed with David Bowie) are briefly shown in Sarah's bedroom along with newspaper clippings reporting their "on-off romance".
+While the subplot was left out of the film, various photos of Linda and her co-star love interest (actually Connelly's mother photographed with David Bowie) briefly appear in Sarah's bedroom along with newspaper clippings reporting their "on-off romance".
 Sarah idolises both her mother and the boyfriend, named Jeremy in the novelisation; the book elaborates on Sarah aspiring to follow their example to become an actress and fantasising about living their celebrity lifestyle.
 After her adventure in the Labyrinth, having matured and re-evaluated her life, Sarah puts all of the clippings of Linda and Jeremy away as well as the music box that her mother had given her.
+Brian Henson suggested that the Linda Williams subplot was created so as to avoid "making [Labyrinth] a 'dealing with death' movie", noting that if Sarah's mother had died the story would have had to address Sarah's loss as a significant "part of this journey that she's on".